boyter/scc/README.md

 #### Exposed Tools

-The MCP server exposes one tool:
+The MCP server exposes two tools:

 **`analyze`** - Count lines of code, comments, blanks and estimate complexity for a project directory or file.